Queensgate Shopping Centre, New Zealand

-Queensgate Shopping Centre (formerly Westfield Queensgate) is a medium sized shopping centre in central Lower Hutt, Wellington, New Zealand.
+Queensgate Shopping Centre (formerly Westfield Queensgate) is a medium-sized shopping centre in central Lower Hutt, Wellington, New Zealand.
 The centre first opened in October 1986, and underwent a large scale redevelopment that was completed in August 2006.
 The centre features over 130 speciality stores.
-The centre is anchored by Farmers, JB Hi-Fi, H&M, Bed Bath and Beyond, The Warehouse, Woolworths and Event Cinemas.
+The centre is anchored by Farmers, JB Hi-Fi, H&M, Bed Bath & Beyond, The Warehouse, Woolworths and Event Cinemas.

 History and development

 The area was formerly a residential area.
 The houses were demolished in the mid-60s to mid-70s to make way for a transport centre.
 The centre opened in 1986.
 The centre refurbished in 1991 and was expanded.
 It was purchased by Westfield in 1999.
 Between 2004 and 2006 the mall had a big expansion doubling the size of the centre with a bigger carpark, more shops and a new Event Cinemas multiplex.
 The Woolworths supermarket that is overtaken by the carpark now has now moved south-east of the mall under The Warehouse.
 The centre has a catchment area of 375,030+ people.
 The centre has a footfall of over 8 million people per annum.
 The centre's floor space is 45,467 sqm and the centre has an annual turnover of NZ$202.5 million.